On the frequentist validity of Bayesian limits: Applications and examples

 which is smaller than or equal to $e^{-n\ep^2}$ for large enough $n$.
 If $\ep=\ep_n$ with $\ep_n\downarrow0$ and $n\ep_n^2\to\infty$, and the model's Hellinger entropy is upper-bounded by $\log N(\ep_n,\scrP,H)\leq Kn\ep_n^2$ for some $K>0$, the construction extends to tests that separate $V_n=\{P\in\scrP:H(P_0,P)\geq4\ep_n\}$ from $B_n=\{P\in\scrP:H(P_0,P)<\ep_n\}$ asymptotically, with power $\exp(-nL\ep_n^2)$ for some $L>0$.
 (See also the so-called \emph{Le~Cam dimension} of a model \cite{LeCam73} and Birg\'e's rate-oriented work \cite{Birge83,Birge84}.)
 It is worth pointing out at this stage that posterior inconsistency due to the phenomenon of `data tracking' \cite{Barron99,Walker05}, whereby weak posterior consistency holds but Hellinger consistency fails, can only be due to failure of the testing condition in the Hellinger case.

 Note that the argument also extends to models that are Hellinger separable: in that case (\ref{eq:sepbound}) remains valid, but with $N(\ep)=\infty$.
 The mass fractions $\Pi(V_i)/\Pi(B')$ become important (we point to strong connections with Walker's theorem \cite{Walker04,Walker07}).
-Here we see clearly the balance between prior mass and testing power for Bayesian tests, as intended under the remark that closes subsection~\ref{sub:existencebayestests}. \closebox \end{example}
+Here we see the balance between prior mass and testing power for Bayesian tests, as intended by the remark that closes the subsection on the existence of Bayesian test sequences in section~\ref{sec:post}. \closebox \end{example}